Cuando Ruby evalúa una expresión de invocación de un método (este proceso

 message = "hello" message.worldWe want to invoke a method named

-on the String instance "hello"
+world on the String instance "hello".

 [1] pry(main)> String.ancestors => [String, Comparable, Object, PP::ObjectMixin, Kernel, BasicObject]Name resolution proceeds as follows:

-class for an instance method named world
+Comparable module of the String class for an instance method named world.

-method is not found here either,
+The world method is not found here either,

-so we now switch to looking for a method named method_missing
+so we now switch to looking for a method named method_missing.

-in each of the spots above:
+method_missing in each of the spots above:

-object,
+String object,

 String